softwaremill/mqperf/article.md

 # Introduction

 Message queues are central to many distributed systems and often provide a backbone for asynchronous processing and communication between (micro)services.
 They are useful in a number of situations.
-Any time we want to **execute a task** asynchronously, we put the task on a queue; some executor (could be another thread, process or machine) eventually runs it.
-Or, one component might produce a **stream of events**, which are stored by the message queue.
+Any time we want to **execute a task** asynchronously, we put the task on a queue; some executor (could be another thread, process, or machine) eventually runs it.
+Or, one component might produce a **stream of events** that are stored by the message queue.
 Other, decoupled components, consume the events asynchronously, either on-line or after some period of time.

 Various message queue implementations can give various guarantees on message persistence and delivery.
 For some use-cases, it is enough to have an in-memory, volatile message queue.
 For others, we want to be sure that once the message send completes, the message is **persistently enqueued** and will be eventually delivered, despite node or system crashes.